Takuma Nakamura

 Welcome!!

-I started my undergraduate study at Tohoku University in Sendai, Japan in 2009 and received a Bachelor of Engineering in Aerospace Engineering in March 2013.
-The following August, I joined the graduate study program in the School of Aerospace Engineering at Georgia Tech.
+I started my undergraduate study at Tohoku University in Sendai, Japan, in 2009 and received a Bachelor of Engineering in Aerospace Engineering in March 2013.
+The following August, I joined the graduate study program at Georgia Tech School of Aerospace Engineering.
 I received a Master of Science in Aerospace Engineering from Georgia Tech in August 2015 and am continuing in the Ph.D. program.

 Enjoy my website!
 I’m looking forward to hearing from you!